Kriti Sanon: Mimi and career fluctuations (2021–2023)

 Sanon’s first release in 2022 came with the action comedy Bachchhan Paandey, which marked her second collaboration with Akshay Kumar.
 Adapted from the 2014 Tamil film Jigarthanda, Sanon played a part originally portrayed by a male actor.
 The film was unable to recoup its ₹180 crore investment.
 Sanon starred with Varun Dhawan in Bhediya, the third instalment in Dinesh Vijan's horror-comedy universe.
 It was shot over a span of two months in various locations of Arunachal Pradesh.
 Sonal Dedhia of News18 noted how much she stood out in the film despite her limited screen time.

-In 2023, Sanon played the leading lady opposite Kartik Aaryan in Shehzada, a remake of the Telugu film Ala Vaikunthapurramuloo.
+In 2023, Sanon played the female lead opposite Kartik Aaryan in Shehzada, a remake of the Telugu film Ala Vaikunthapurramuloo.
 The film was a critical and commercial failure, with Zinia Bandyopadhyay of India Today dismissing her as "completely wasted".
 She played Janaki in Om Raut's mythological film Adipurush, based on the Hindu epic Ramayana, co-starring Prabhas as Raghava.
 She agreed to the project as she deemed such films "educational for kids".
 Filmed simultaneously in Hindi and Telugu, it had a production budget of around ₹6 billion, making it one of the most-expensive Indian films.
 Critical reception to the film was negative; Devesh Sharma opined, "Sanon is divinely beautiful as Janki but doesn't have much to do here, except look the part of a damsel in distress."
 Amidst several controversies, it emerged as another box-office bomb for Sanon.
 She then reunited with Tiger Shroff in Vikas Bahl's science fiction action film Ganapath.
 Once again, it was a critical and commercial failure.